Rhinocladiella mackenziei: Morphology and reproduction

+This organism does not reproduce sexually in vitro.

 Disease in humans

-Rhinocladiella mackenziei is a black yeast-like neurotropic fungus and one of the three main causative agents of cerebral phaeohyphomycosis.
-Histologically, infection by this agent causes the cerebrospinal fluid to become blackish and necrotic, pus-filled lesions to develop in brain tissue.
-R. mackenziei is mostly found in brain abscesses of immunocompetent patients, however infection has been reported in conjunction with primary central nervous system lymphoma (PCNSL).
+Rhinocladiella mackenziei is highly neurotropic and one of the three main causative agents of cerebral phaeohyphomycosis.

+R. mackenziei is a unique pathogen capable of causing fatal infections in both seemingly healthy and immunocompromised persons.
 Infection by this agent is associated with extremely high mortality despite aggressive antifungal treatment and surgery.
 Symptoms may include headaches, fevers, neurological deficits, seizures, hemiparesis and even psychotic behavior.
-Infection is thought to result from exposure to conidia through inhalation, ingestion or through skin lesions.
-Diagnosis of cerebral phaeohyphomycosis by R. mackenziei is confirmed by the microscopic observation of pigmented fungal elements in affected tissues combined with the identification of the agent by culture or genetic sequencing.
+Infection is thought to result from exposure to spores through inhalation, ingestion or through skin lesions.
+Diagnosis of cerebral phaeohyphomycosis by R. mackenziei is confirmed by the microscopic observation of pigmented fungal elements in affected tissues combined with the identification of the pathogen by fungal DNA barcoding.
 Central nervous system colonization is thought to be secondary to spread through blood and lymph tissue.
-The basis for the affinity of R. mackenziei for brain tissue is unknown but has been hypothesized to involve the fungal melanin which acts as a virulence factor by allowing it to evade a human host's immune system and cross the blood–brain barrier.
-Melanin also protects the fungal cell wall from hydrolysis by scavenging the free radicals and hypochlorite produced by the immune system as well as helping to prevent antifungal drugs from entering the fungal pathogen.
+The basis for the affinity of R. mackenziei for brain tissue is completely unknown but has been hypothesized to involve specialized versions of the biological pigment melanin which act as virulence factors by allowing fungal cells to evade a human host's immune system and cross the blood–brain barrier.
+Melanin also protects the fungal cell wall from destruction by scavenging the hypochlorite produced by the immune system as well as helping to prevent antifungal drugs from entering the fungal pathogen.

 Treatment

 Untreated cerebral phaeohyphomycosis caused by Rhinocladiella mackenziei has a mortality rate of nearly 100%, although some case reports exist of documented survival of patients.
 Rhinocladiella mackenziei has been shown to be resistant to Amphotericin B, an antifungal drug commonly used to treat fungal infections, both in vivo and in vitro.
-Susceptibility to triazoles such as itraconazole, posaconazole and isavuconazole has been seen in 10 strains of R. mackenziei, though a mixture of amphotericin B, itraconazole and 5-flucytosine has been associated with poor outcome in animal and clinical studies.
-Approaches to disease management typically involve combined antifungal chemotherapy (combination therapy), surgical debridement and immunotherapy.
+Susceptibility to triazoles such as itraconazole, posaconazole and isavuconazole has been seen in R. mackenziei, though a mixture of amphotericin B, itraconazole and 5-flucytosine has been associated with poor outcome in animal and clinical studies.

+Disease management typically involves multiple antifungal drugs, surgical debridement and immunotherapy.